Skip to content

 #include <stdarg.h> // for va_start(), va_end() and va_arg()

 Intuitively, the code is including part of the C standard library.
-For example, strlen takes a string and returns its length, and the code of strlen is provided by the string.h library in the C compiler so that you don't need to write it yourself.
-Similarly, strcat in this library concatenates two strings into a single string and itoa in stdlib.h converts an integer to a string in ASCII encoding (i.e., integer-to-ASCII).
+For example, strlen takes a string and returns its length, and the code of strlen is provided by the string.h library in the C compiler, so you don't need to write it yourself.
+Similarly, strcat in the string.h library concatenates two strings into a single one.
+And the itoa in stdlib.h converts an integer to a string in ASCII encoding (i.e., integer-to-ASCII).

 TIP